Business Studies – A Level

 We offer OCR Business at A Level.
 Students will study a wide variety of topics including: enterprise, human resources, environmental factors, marketing, accounting and finance, production, ethics, international trade, the digital age, law, economics and change management.
 Emphasis throughout the entire course is on problem solving and decision-making.
 You will learn how to use a wide range of contemporary business tools and models and apply them to today’s businesses.
 The subject is problem solving by nature and involves students using and applying theory to specific businesses.

-Business A Level Transition Pack – We have created a transition pack on he website to show you the kind of work that you will be doing at level 3 and to help you prepare for September.
+We have created some transition packs on the website to show you the kind of work that you will be doing at level 3 and to help you prepare for September.

 First Year Overview